phirrehan/dotfiles/README.md

 ## Setting Up Zsh

-Use the following command to source .zshrc
+Use the following command to source .zshrc file

 ```
 source ~/.zshrc